Meänkieli grammar

 Meänkieli is a Finnic variant spoken in northern Sweden by around 70,000 people.
-Although its status as an independent language is disputed by some linguists due to its mutual intelligibility with Finnish, the Swedish state has granted Meänkieli with the status of an official minority language in Sweden and is thus treated as a separate language from standard Finnish by the Swedish authorities.
+Although its status as an independent language is sometimes contested due to its mutual intelligibility with Finnish and its relationship with other Peräpohjola dialects, the Swedish state has granted Meänkieli with the status of an official minority language in Sweden and is thus treated as a separate language from standard Finnish by the Swedish authorities.
 A standardized literary language for Meänkieli has been created that is based around the dialects around Pajala, Övertorneå and Haparanda, which has been used in Meänkieli literature.
-This article primarily focuses on the grammar of the written language of Meänkieli.
+This article mostly focuses on the grammar of the written language of Meänkieli.